renatomatos79/playground/lesson-001/readme.txt

 =================================================================================

-how much memory and CPU nginx is consuming?
+How much memory and CPU Nginx is consuming?
 We can analyze these statistics using "stats" parameter Use CTRL+C to leave the terminal